Admissions and Records

 who would be faced with extreme hardship if not admitted.
 Petitioners should write

-the campus Admissions Offices regarding specific policies governing hardship admission.
+the campus Admissions and Records Office regarding specific policies governing hardship

 Eligibility Index.
 The eligibility index is the combination of the high school grade point average and scores on either the ACT or the SAT.
 Grade point averages (GPA) are based on grades earned in courses taken during the final three years of high school.
 Included in calculation of GPA are grades earned in all college preparatory "a-g" subject requirements, and bonus points for approved honors courses.